inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 An InvenioRDM instance defines a set of community roles that apply globally to all communities to ensure a consistent user experience across all communities.

-A community roles translates into a set of permissions.
+A community role translates into a set of permissions.
 The roles are configurable to ensure that they can be tailored to the needs of an instance, as well as allow for customizations.
-For example, one instance might want to use "curator" and another instance wants to use "editor" as a role because it suits their use cases better.
+For example, one instance may use "curator" and another may use "editor" as a role because it suits their use case better.

 By default the following community roles are defined: